ErikKassubek/ADVOCATE/doc/fuzzing/GoPie.md

 violate the relation, To do this, we first create all mutation from a given schedule.
 We then traverse all proposed schedules and remove all impossible once.

-This noticeably reduces the number of created mutations and therefore the runtime.
+This can reduce the number of created mutations and therefore the runtime.

 ### Element